 Sport Coaching and Leadership Concentration

 Designed for individuals who work (or plan to work) in school, university, or community sports programs.
 This concentration focuses on the psychological, sociological, physical, legal, administrative, leadership, and ethical issues involved with coaching and leadership in amateur athletics.
 Coursework provides essential knowledge that will enable coaches and administrators to deliver positive and safe sport programs for youth and student athletes.
 Students are encouraged to select courses that are most relevant to their current position and future career goals.
-Students who successfully complete this concentration area will qualify for the Graduate Certificate in Coaching and Leadership.
+Students who successfully complete this concentration area (and KIN 852, which is a 1-credit course that cannot count toward the MAED) will qualify for the Graduate Certificate in Coaching and Leadership.
 More information about this certificate can be found here.

 To fulfill this concentration, students must complete 9 credits from the following courses: